Grete Minde

-Grete Minde is an 1880 German novella by Theodor Fontane, based on the case of Margarete von Minden who in 1619 took revenge on corrupt officials in Tangermünde by setting fire to the town, in which she and her child also perished.
+Grete Minde is an 1880 German novella by Theodor Fontane.
+It was initially published in the magazine Nord und Süd in 1879.

+It is partly based on the case of Margarete von Minden who in 1617 allegedly took revenge on corrupt officials in Tangermünde by setting fire to the town.
+In 1619, she confessed under torture, and was dismembered and burned at the stake.

 Works based on the novel include: